LIVESTOCK HEALTH (PARASITES) – WELL DETAILED

 • Use of proper stocking rates to avoid overgrazing.

-Practicing high standards of cleanliness and hygiene such as use of latrines
+Practising high standards of cleanliness and hygiene, such as the use of latrines